 Pedro Arrupe, S.J.

-U of D Jesuit’s commitment to service and justice cannot be matched.
+Our commitment to service and justice cannot be matched.
 Community service and outreach have played an integral role in our students’ education.

-“U of D Jesuit's diversity, in addition to its high standard of education, is what sets it apart.”
+“The diversity at U of D Jesuit, in addition to its high standard of education, is what sets it apart.”

 David Bindon '15